callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 end
 ```

 One line methods are awesome!
-The new implementation of `empty_spaces` is significantly more readable and simpler than the original one.
-It utilizes the reader method provided by `attr_reader :board` rather than directly accessing the data `@board` instance variable, making for stronger code.
+The new implementation of `empty_spaces` is significantly more readable and easier to understand than the original one.
+It utilizes the reader method provided by `attr_reader :board` rather than directly accessing the data `@board` instance variable, making the code more open to easy changes going forward.

 After DRYing up my methods, I had to take on a larger design issue: classes.

 ### Make Smaller Classes

-"Applications that are easy to change consist of classes that are easy to reuse.
+>"Applications that are easy to change consist of classes that are easy to reuse.
 Reusable classes are pluggable units of well-defined behavior that have few entanglements.
 An application that is easy to change is like a box of building blocks; you can select just the pieces you need and assemble them in unanticipated ways."
--- POODR, page 21
+*-- Practical Object-Oriented Design in Ruby, page 21*

 I didn't understand the purpose of classes back in January when I first wrote my tic tac toe implementation.
 This partially explains why I originally only included one class (`TicTacToe`) that stood at a monstrous 405 lines -- a veritable God object towering over my codebase.